freeCodeCamp/freeCodeCamp/guide/english/mathematics/logarithms/intro-to-logarithm-properties/index.md

 ---
-title: Intro to Logarithm Properties
+title: Introduction to Logarithm Properties
 ---
-## Intro to Logarithm Properties
+## Introduction to Logarithm Properties

 This is a stub. <a href='https://github.com/freecodecamp/guides/tree/master/src/pages/mathematics/intro-to-logarithm-properties/index.md' target='_blank' rel='nofollow'>Help our community expand it</a>.